jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Ruling philospophy: is a civilization’s chosen philosophy.
 One that all factions agree on.
 Like the “Divine Rights of Kings” derived from Christian theology used in royalist Europe, “Marxist-Leninism” of the Soviet Union, or the combination of “red / blue” philosophies of our philosophy today.

-Rule book: the written and unwritten etiquette, workplace, and legal rules that govern everyday life.
+Rule book: the written and unwritten social, workplace, and legal rules that govern everyday life.
 The rule book is interpreted from the ruling philosophy.

 Technology: a catchall term for things we make tools from, like concrete, lumber, nails, shingles, insulation, and bricks.

 Tool: a catchall term for things we create with technology to solve a problem, like guns to kill bad guys, books to record and pass on knowlege, and houses to shelter in.

 Frontline: The point of contact between a tool and the problem.
-A movie usher talking to moviegoers, nurses giving vaccines, cleaners cleaning a city bus, police chasing a robber, soldiers on the battlefield.
+Nurses giving vaccines, cleaners cleaning a city bus, soldiers on the battlefield.
 People on the frontline have jobs to solve problems.

 Hierarchy: Every tool develops a power structure to manage its use in society.
 Kings and queens having the keys to the castle for example.
-People in the hierachy have titles like prince and executive to mark their position inside the power structure.
+People in the hierachy have titles like prince and executive to mark their position in the power structure.

 The story of civilization: The invention of new technology and creation of new tools to overcome whatever problem troubles us.
 We use tools to evolve.

 Protagonists: people who invent, spread, and use new technology and new tools for the greater good.
 Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly improves life on Earth.
 I call them Jedi.
 We call their leaders trailblazers who often skirt the rules; Nikola Tesla, Steve Jobs, Michael S. Hart, Bill Gates, Linus Torvalds, Elon Musk.

 Antagonists: people who selfishly resist new tools to defend their wealth, power, and prestige.
-Often called establishment, elites, antagonists usually manage companies or institutions based on dated technologies and think working on the frontline is beneath them.
+Often called establishment or elites, antagonists usually manage companies or institutions based on dated technologies and think working on the frontline is beneath them.
 They work to control the rule book so they can hide behind it.
 We don't often individually identify them.
 I invented "Darth Blockbuster" so we can.

 Extras: everybody in the middle of a battle between antagonist and protagonist.
 Because they have no direct loyalty to either side or their tools, extras can pick winners and losers.
 Usually extras are in the middle class; not so poor as to be desperate, but not so powerful they want to keep the world the same.
 Sadly, extras don't realize their power.

 The Death Star: The rule book when its controlled by Darth Blockbuster.
-Today it exists inside countless government regulations, laws, and corporation manuals, that prevent new tools being used by people.
+Today it exists inside countless regulations, contracts, laws, and manuals that prevent new tools being used by people.

 Techvolution: a new philosophy empowering seemless human technological evolution by ridding Darth Blockbuster of his power, by empowering extras to decide when society should upgrade our tools.

 ## Nice to Meet You, Skywalker

 And the story is about to begin.
 Not in a foreign city, mythical world, or galaxy far far away.
-Right here and now, where ever you are on this Earth.
+Right here and now whereever you are on this Earth.
 We need to change our ruling philosophy to take advantage of digital tools.
 Only you can make it happen.

 A little about me first.
 I'm nobody special.
 In my youth I was a cleaner, drywaller, movie usher/projectionist, and die-hard ideologue.
 After dropping that bad habit, I studied political philosophy and innovation at the University of Toronto, usually while working full-time.
-It's a good thing, I learned far more about innovation on the frontline as a line worker, an account manager, a claims adjuster.
+I lucked out, because I learned far more about innovation continuing to work on the frontline as a line worker, an account manager, a claims adjuster.
 I was the co-worker you sometimes forget about because they just do their job.
 Making an app and meeting my personal Darth Blockbuster was an education unto itself.
 All this taught me Techvolution.
-Watching my friends struggle using, owning, maintaining, and working with the old tools motivated me to write it down for you.
+Watching my friends struggle owning, maintaining, and working with the old tools motivated me to write it down for you.

 So that's a snapshot.
 But I'm not important.
 You are.
 Because from hospital cleaners, to internet technical support, nursing to adjusting, only workers on the frontline know the tools our society needs to fix our many problems.